 Poker Etiquette – The Professor’s Guide to Protocol at the Poker Table

 This guide is applicable to both online and offline play.
-Some of the points raised here are automatically taken care of online by the software, but if you’re playing live in a casino or in a home game then you will feel much more comfortable if you know and act according to proper poker etiquette.
+Some of the points raised here are automatically taken care of online by the software, but if you’re playing live in a casino or in a home game then you’ll be better prepared for the experience if you understand and follow proper poker etiquette.

 Act in Turn

-This is probably the most fundamental poker etiquette rule to follow and if you don’t follow this then you will certainly find out the nasty side of your opponents and you may well get in trouble with the card room you are playing at.
+This is probably the most fundamental poker etiquette rule to follow and if you don’t follow this then you may draw negative attention from your opponents and risk getting in trouble with the card room you are playing at.

 Acting in Turn means that you shouldn’t act or make any indication of how you are going to act until it is your turn.
 Even if you are going to fold it is not fair to the other players to let them know you are going to fold, and if you are going to raise, don’t start counting out chips until it is your turn.